dcapwell/scala-tour/Value Classes.md

 }
 ```

-There is nothing special here, this looks like very other reference type.
-So how does scala remove the reference to Foo for the callers?
+There is nothing special here, this looks like every other reference type.
+So how does scala remove the reference to `Foo` for the callers?
 By sending them to the companion object.

 ```scala
 :javap Foo$